VAT in Poland: Rates, Registration, and Compliance Guidelines

 VAT Returns in Poland

 All VAT-registered taxpayers, whether residents or non-residents, must submit a monthly or quarterly VAT return by the 25th of the month following the reporting period.
+Generally, monthly VAT returns must be submitted, whereas small taxpayers may submit quarterly returns.

 VAT returns must be sent to the Tax Authority electronically as the JPK_VAT, also known as SAF-T Standard Audit File Tax.
-There are two variations of the JPK_VAT return: the JPK_V7M form for taxable persons who submit monthly returns and the JPK_V7K form for quarter VAT returns.
+There are two variations of the JPK_VAT return: the JPK_V7M form for taxable persons who submit monthly returns and the JPK_V7K form for quarterly VAT returns.

 Penalties for Failure to File Tax Return

-VAT Rules for Electronically Supplied Services
+VAT Rules for Electronically Supplied ServicesÂ

-Electronically Supplied Services (ESS) is the concept introduced by the EU VAT Directive as a part of EU-wide reform of the VAT legislation.
-Under the EU VAT rules, the ESS are services automatically supplied through the Internet or similar online networks.
-One more important component of the ESS is that the service provision does not rely on human intervention; if it does, it is a minimum human input.
+Electronically Supplied Services (ESS) are the concept introduced by the EU VAT Directive as part of the EU-wide reform of VAT legislation.
+Under the EU VAT rules, ESS are services automatically supplied through the Internet or similar online networks.
+One more critical component of the ESS is that service provision does not rely on human intervention.
+If it does, it is minimal.Â

 Taxability Rules for ESS: